masonmm3/MoSim2022Mod/README.md

 Download is in the releases.

-Robots available to play in the Latest Stable Release:
+Robots available to play in the Latest V2.0 Release:
  - 1678
  - 2974
  - 6366